Style-Editor: Text-driven object-centric style editing: Experiments

 \subsection{Evaluation metrics}

-We conduct a comprehensive quantitative evaluation using a variety of metrics that are well-established in the field of text-driven style transfer as outlined in~\tabref{tab:vs_text}.
-The similarity metric ($\text{Sim}$) quantifies the likeness between the image and text embedding vectors, assessing the congruence of the two embeddings.
+We conduct a comprehensive quantitative evaluation using a variety of metrics that are well-established in the field of text-driven style editing as outlined in~\tabref{tab:vs_text}.
+The similarity metric ($\text{Sim}$), a basic metric in the style editing field, measures the similarity between image and text embeddings.
 We also apply content metrics ($\text{Con}$) using the VGG content loss \cite{johnson2016perceptual} and style metrics ($\text{Sty}$) using the mean-variance style loss \cite{huang2017arbitrary}.
 These metrics are adapted from traditional calculations but specifically mask either the foreground or background of input images to focus analysis on selected areas.
 To thoroughly evaluate the quality of the stylized image backgrounds from multiple aspects, we conduct additional assessments specifically targeting the background masks.
 For this purpose, we utilize the SSIM metric \cite{zhou2004iqa}, which evaluates structural, luminance, and color attributes.
 Additionally, we employ the DISTS measure \cite{Ding_2020} to ensure deep structural and textural consistency in these areas.
 Furthermore, we use the PSNR \cite{fardo2016formal} metric and absolute difference ($\text{L1}$) for an overall assessment of signal fidelity and basic visual quality in the backgrounds.

-For a comprehensive quantitative evaluation of object-centric style transfer, we split the image region into foreground and background components.
+For a comprehensive quantitative evaluation of object-centric style editing, we split the image region into foreground and background components.
 We utilize Ground Truth (GT) segmentation (binary) masks for the object $M^{\text{fg\_gt}}$ and background $M^{\text{bg\_gt}} (= 1 - M^{\text{fg\_gt}})$.
-For example, the $\text{SIM}_F$ and $\text{L1}_B$ are formulated as follows:
+For example, the $\text{Sim}_F$ and $\text{L1}_B$ are formulated as follows: